giacomoferretti/whatsapp-backup-downloader-decryptor/README.md

 7. Copy the value of the `oauth_token` cookie
 ![OAuth Step 3](.github/assets/oauth_token_step3.png)

+## Frequently Asked Question

+### Does this tool support normal backups (`.crypt14`)?

+No, this tool only supports end-to-end encrypted backups `.crypt15`.
+Follow #18 for more.

+### I made the backup using a password instead of the 64-digit encryption key.
+Can I use this tool?

+No, this tool only supports end-to-end encrypted backups that use the 64-digit encryption key.
+Follow #14 for more.

 ## 💖 Support My Work

 If you find my projects useful, consider supporting me: